 Some examples of deceptive plays you can add to your arsenal:

-The Free Card
+Taking a Free Card

 When you're in late position or last to act, you can raise with a drawing hand on the flop.